-The Honors Program in History allows undergraduates to develop their critical thinking and historical skills in a rigorous and collaborative environment that guarantees personal attention.
+The Honors Program in History allows undergraduates to develop critical thinking along with historical research and writing skills in a rigorous and collaborative environment that guarantees personal attention.

 In the fall semester of the junior year, honors students take History 395, an introduction to general problems in the writing of history and to a range of historical approaches (political history, cultural history, women’s history, legal history, the history of gender, post-colonial studies, etc.).
 History 395 devotes equal attention to the critical reading of sources and to discussions of historical methodology.
 How do historians make sense of the past?
 How do they reconstruct events, change, experiences, mentalities?
 Which historical subjects and questions matter?
 Enrollment is limited to the cohort members (generally 10-14 students) and the atmosphere is that of a mini-graduate seminar.
 There is a fairly heavy reading load, and participants are expected to critically engage the course materials, both in seminar and in their written assignments.
 Then comes History 396 in the spring semester.
 Here students continue to address these questions by focusing on one historical topic, defined thematically and/or geographically and approached from a variety of perspectives.
 The topic (and instructor) change each year.
 In History 396 students are also encouraged to settle on a general area for their thesis and to seek out a faculty mentor who will supervise them during the senior year.